Dr. Liani Maasdorp

 Social Media Intern

-Rati is an Honours student at UCT studying Media, Theory and Practice.
+Rati is Masters student at UCT studying Media, Theory and Practice.
 With an undergraduate degree in Film & Television Studies, Media & and Writing and Gender Studies, she is passionate about writing.

 She is a social media marketing intern at UCT TV, where she assists in coordinating and executing UCT TV's social media strategy, working across the key social media channels, including LinkedIn, Facebook, Instagram and UCT TV Studio website.

 Email at Rati: firstname.lastname@example.org / Call Rati on: 021 650 3985/5727